Florida Defective Product Attorney

 Examples of defective manufacturing claims include a vehicle with an improperly welded frame, a power tool with frayed wiring, or a golf club with insufficient adhesive between the grip and shaft.

-- Defective design – A product liability claim arises when the product is inherently dangerous or deficient by design.
+- Defective design – A defective product liability claim arises when the product is inherently dangerous or deficient by design.
 Such a product is flawed even when the manufacturing process is correctly performed.
 Defective design claims extend to an entire product line.
 Similar to defective manufacturing claims, an injured party must prove that the injury arose as a result of the defective design rather than negligent use of the faulty product.

 Examples of defective design claims include a water heater without a pressure relief valve, an automobile transmission that allows a vehicle to slip out of park, or a toy that comes apart in pieces and creates a choking hazard.